 What do you serve on a soul food Christmas dinner menu?

 What’s the best soul food Christmas menu?

 Whether your family is celebrating with a traditional Christmas meal or hosting a family potluck event.
 You’re sure to find the soul food classics and flavors they’re all expecting in this roundup of Black folks’ easy Christmas dinner ideas.

-Use this guided collection of easy Christmas recipes and feel confident about hosting this holiday meal.
-From Black folks Southern turkey recipe, candied yams, creamy mashed potatoes, collard greens, fresh cranberry sauce, Black folks baked mac and cheese…and the list goes on and on…
+Use this guided collection of easy Christmas recipes and feel confident about hosting this year’s holiday meal.

 Forget about dry, bland gravy and tasteless stuffing!

 Instead, get ready for tender, juicy meats, and flavorful sides that’ll have your family bursting into celebration songs well before the final entrée is served!
 (Mariah Carey Christmas, anybody?)

 How do you make a Black folks soul food easy Christmas dinner menu?

 From the rooter to the tooter, as old Black folks might say.
 Meaning from the snout to the tail – my secret to an easy soul food Christmas dinner is Instant Pot recipes.